Dr. Dylan McCarthy Blackston

 Bio

 Dr. Dylan McCarthy Blackston’s training, research, and teaching are in the areas of trans studies, trans ecologies, feminist studies, critical life and animal studies, sexuality studies, queer theory, and visual culture studies.
 He is co-editor of the recently published collection, The Transgender Studies Reader Remix (Routledge 2022) and a General Editor of TSQ: Transgender Studies Quarterly (Duke U Press).
-He is currently working on his first monograph, Trans Relations: How Capital Makes and Changes Kinds, which examines the socio-cultural circulation of three figures—the dolphin, the ape, and the pig—to make evident how we define and redefine life and its value(s) at moments of political and social transition.
+He is currently working on his first monograph, Trans Relations: How Capital Makes and Changes Kinds, which examines the socio-cultural presence of three figures—the dolphin, the ape, and the pig—to make evident how we define and redefine life and its value(s) at moments of political and social transition.
 The book traces the links between transnational political economies of LGBTQ philanthropy, regenerative medicine, and trans-species embodiments.